 2017 Philip Meyer Award winners

-These awards will be presented at the 2018 CAR Conference in Chicago, Illinois.
+These awards were presented at the 2018 CAR Conference in Chicago, Illinois.

 The contest, for work published or broadcast between Oct.
 1, 2015 and Sept.
 30, 2017, attracted entries from across the world.